Elinvention/gnome-shell-extension-nasa-apod/README.md

 ## Testing

-You can help with development by testing and reporting issues.
+You can help with development by contributing code, testing and reporting issues.

+To proceed you need to install dependencies.
+The method to install them depends depends on the distribution you are using.
+The dependencies are:

+1. glib
+2. intltool
+3. npm

-The command below downloads and install the current development version:
+The commands below download and install the current development version:

 ```
 git clone https://github.com/Elinvention/gnome-shell-extension-nasa-apod.git
 cd gnome-shell-extension-nasa-apod
-make install
-gnome-extensions enable nasa_apod@elinvention.ovh
+make enable
 ```

 You can uninstall by running `make uninstall`.